Ah, L'Amour: Release

-In the 1990s, the cartoon screened nationwide in theaters as part of the Spike and Mike's Festival of Animation tour.
+In the 1990s, the cartoon screened nationwide in theaters as part of the Spike and Mike's Festival of Animation tour as well as the Spike and Mike "Sick and Twisted" Festival of Animation midnight show.

-In 2005, the original 16mm negative was digitally restored and remastered for release on the extensive "Bitter Films Volume 1" DVD compilation of Hertzfeldt's 1995-2005 films.
+In 2006, the original 16mm negative was digitally restored and remastered for release on the extensive "Bitter Films Volume 1" DVD compilation of Hertzfeldt's 1995-2005 films.
 For the DVD, Hertzfeldt performed an alternate guitar soundtrack as a special feature, approximately 10 years after recording the original.
 Other special features for Ah L'Amour include Don's original production sketches and notes, as well as a very rare 1993 video short that Don created in high school that is a precursor to the film.

+Reception

+Though Hertzfeldt was embarrassed by the crudely animated student film, it was given positive reviews by critics.
+Zach Roberts of Stanford Daily Online called it a "witty commentary on relationships," Ward Triplett of Kansas City Star called it "cynical but hilarious," and Evan Backes of Stay Tooned called it "purely genius."
+In 1998 it won the HBO Comedy Arts Festival Grand Prize Award for "World's Funniest Cartoon".
+The short has since become a cult classic.